What is a Child Theme?

 Child themes are WordPress themes that inherit the functionality, features, and style of the parent theme.
 It is then possible to customize the child theme without making changes to the parent theme.

 There are a few reasons why you would want to use a child theme:

-- If you modify a theme directly and it is updated, then your modifications may be lost.
+- If you modify a theme directly and it is updated, your modifications will be lost.
 By using a child theme you will ensure that your modifications are preserved.

 - Using a child theme can speed up development time.

-- Using a child theme is a great way to to learn about WordPress theme development.
+- Using a child theme is a great way to learn about WordPress theme development.